Get a-head - e-mail me. Perfessor Bill Edwards

 Phrasing, or the division of melodic lines, can have some impact on how the rag is classified as well as the difficulty of performance.
 Most phrasing can be defined in two, four, or eight measure segments.

-• Four Measure Phrasing: Some of the more classic and even popular rags in which, perhaps, a little extra thought was applied to themes, four measure phrases are more prevalent.
+• Four Measure Phrasing: In many of the more classic and even popular rags for which, perhaps, a little extra thought was applied to the melodic themes, four measure phrases are more prevalent.
 In many cases, the melodic content of the line is carried over the bar line of the second to third measure in each theme, even if the basic idea is repeated.
 In other cases, the entire four measure phrase is a unique and complete melodic line.
-Scott Joplin used four measure phrasing in a great deal of his rags and marches.
-Good examples include the A section of Wall Street Rag and the C section or Trio of most of his rags, of which Fig Leaf Rag and Gladiolus Rag are excellent studies.
+Scott Joplin used four measure phrasing in a number of his rags and marches.
+Good examples include the A section of Wall Street Rag and the C section or Trio of most of his rags, for which Fig Leaf Rag and Gladiolus Rag present excellent studies.

 • Eight Measure Phrasing: The rarest of all, eight measure phrases require careful craftsmanship and strong melodic content so they don't collapse at any point in their length.
 This length of phrase was rarely found outside of the Classic Ragtime format.
 The best examples of these phrases are found largely in the rags of Joseph Lamb who had a true gift for extended melodies with underlying support provided by harmonic content.
 Two wonderful examples are the A section of American Beauty Rag and the A section of most of Top Liner Rag, both among the finest piano rags ever written.
 Listen for the general slope and curvature of the melody, as well as the contrasting but cooperating syncopations in both hands.
 Rags with eight measure phrases are much harder to memorize than others, but well worth the effort.